 Finally, DEFINITELY keep pursuing things you love.
 Even if you just sketch out ideas, or start learning how to sew, there are things you can do right now to give you a head start and help develop skill out of raw talent, if that makes sense.

 I still don’t even have my direction figured out, but I just thought I would try to ease your worry a bit!
-There’s no rush, but you shouldn’t let that keep you from working towards some kind of goal.posted almost 4 years ago
+There’s no rush, but you shouldn’t let that keep you from working towards some kind of goal.posted about 4 years ago

 Who says at 17/18 you should know what you want to do with the rest of your life.
 If you are a creative person as you say write down your creative strengths, think about what you will be happy spending you days doing, and recognize your first job will rarely be your dream job.
 Styling sounds like a great option for you and yet you are still young enough to learn how to sew and create beautiful garments.
 There are often places in local communities that offer sewing classes, so that is an option for getting your feet wet.
 Don’t give up on an idea until you have at least given it a try.
 If you can draw your visions who says you have to be the one to create them, you can always partner with someone whom has the sewing skills and form a formidable creative partnership.
-Best wishes on your endeavors!!posted almost 4 years ago
+Best wishes on your endeavors!!posted about 4 years ago

 I am 24, am still not sure what I want to do.
 I am corporate trainer but love fashion, I wanted to do fashion designing in college but didn’t think it was a safe option.
 But now after 7 years of working, I am going back to the fashion industry.